-- Do not turn off power to a system that is currently started up and running software. - Do not use the root account unless you are performing administrative tasks. - Make regular backups (weekly for the whole system, nightly for individual users) of all information. - Keep two sets of backup tapes to ensure the integrity of one set while doing the next backup. - Protect the root account with a password - Check for root UID = 0 accounts (for example, diag) and set passwords for these accounts. - Consider giving passwords to courtesy accounts such as guest and lp. - Look for empty password fields in the /etc/passwd file.
+- Do not turn off power to a system that is currently running. - Do not use the root account unless you are performing administrative tasks. - Make regular backups (weekly for the whole system, nightly for individual users) of all information. - Keep two sets of backup tapes to ensure the integrity of one set while doing the next backup. - Protect the root account with a password. - Check for root UID = 0 accounts (for example, diag) and set passwords for these accounts. - Consider giving passwords to courtesy accounts such as guest and lp. - Look for empty password fields in the /etc/passwd file.

-If the behavior of your system is marginal, or faulty, first do a physical inspection using the checklist below.
-If all of the connections seem solid, go to the previous chapter and use the System Controller to try and isolate the problem.
+If the behavior of your system is marginal or faulty, first do a physical inspection using the checklist below.
+If all of the connections seem solid, go to Chapter 6 and use the MSC to try and isolate the problem.
 If the problem persists, run the diagnostic tests from the System Maintenance menu or PROM Monitor.
 See the IRIX Admin: System Configuration and Operation manual for more information about diagnostic tests.